 “The discipline to work, that’s what it really comes down to,” Smart said.
 “You have to be in the gym.
 There’s really no shortcut when it comes down to that, but there has to be a level of discipline to what you’re working on.

 Smart and his USA Basketball staff recognized the power of video analytics and put them to good use in taking the U18 Championship.
-Witness the advantages for yourself and give Hudl a try.
+Give Hudl a try to experience the advantages for yourself.
 Or up your game to the next level with Assist.